PLSysSec/rlbox/examples/hello-world-cmake/README.md

 This is a simple hello-world example that uses the RLBox API to call functions in a simple sandboxed library.
-This example uses the NOOP-sandbox; we will extend the example to use the Wasm-based sandboxed in a later example.
+This example uses the NOOP-sandbox.

 - `mylib.{h,c}` is the simple library
 - `main.cpp` is our main program